yufuquant/rust-bybit/README.md

 let mut client = WebSocketApiClient::spot().build();
 ```

 Subscribe to topics you are interested in.
-The following code will subscribe to all topics with symbol=BTCUSDT, or symbol=BTC3SUSDT for leveraged token (for all available topics, please check [Bybit V5 API](https://bybit-exchange.github.io/docs/v5/intro)).
+The following code will subscribe to all topics with symbol=ETHUSDT, or symbol=BTC3SUSDT for leveraged token (for all available topics, please check [Bybit V5 API](https://bybit-exchange.github.io/docs/v5/intro)).
 Note that the subscriptions will not be sent until `client.run` is called:

 ```rust
 let symbol = "ETHUSDT";